Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 shares

-the stock of a firm, divided into individual portions
+a firm's stock, divided into individual portions

 simple interest